 NameError were classified as type errors.
 The speaker rounded 2.7% down to 2% and claimed that 2% of errors were type related.
 The speaker mentioned that on a commercial codebase he worked with, 1% of errors were type related, but that could be rounded down from anything less than 2%.
 The speaker mentioned looking at the equivalent errors in Ruby, Clojure, and other dynamic languages, but didn’t present any data on those other languages.

-This data might be good but it’s impossible to tell because there isn’t enough information about the methodology to tell.
+This data might be good but it’s impossible to tell because there isn’t enough information about the methodology.
 Something this has going for is that the number is in the right ballpark, compared to the made up number from Farrer’s report.
 Possibly interesting, but thin.

 This isn’t an exhaustive list.
 For example, I haven’t covered “An Empirical Comparison of Static and Dynamic Type Systems on API Usage in the Presence of an IDE: Java vs. Groovy with Eclipse”, and “Do developers benefit from generic types?: an empirical comparison of generic and raw types in java” because they didn’t seem to add much to what we’ve already seen.